arangodb/velocypack/VelocyPack.md

 All offsets are measured from base A.

-Each entry consists of two parts, the key and the value, they are encoded as normal Jason values as above, the first is always a short or long UTF-8 string starting with a byte 0x40-0xbf as described below.
-The second is any other Jason value.
+Each entry consists of two parts, the key and the value, they are encoded as normal VPack values as above, the first is always a short or long UTF-8 string starting with a byte 0x40-0xbf as described below.
+The second is any other VPack value.

 There is one extension: For the key it is possible to use the values 0x00-0x27 as indexes into an outside-given table of attribute names, or the values 0x28-0x2f to store the index in a uint as above.
 These are convenient when only very few attribute names occur or some are repeated very often.
-The standard way to encode such an attribute name table is as a Jason array of strings as specified here.
+The standard way to encode such an attribute name table is as a VPack array of strings as specified here.

 Objects can be stored sorted or unsorted.
 The sorted object variants need to store key/value pairs in order, sorted by bytewise comparions